aniavetian/CSE163Project/README.md

 > `main.py` will run each function from: `pandas_file.py`, `graphing_file.py`,
 > `habitable_planets_file.py`, and `machine_learning.py`.
 The output will tell you which file is
 > run and in what order.
 The results for the functions will be printed out.
 Some of our functions
 > produce graphs.
-To view them go into the `figures` folder and all plot will be there.
+To view them, go into the `figures` folder and all the plots will be there.

 ## How to Interpret Results:
 > Our `main.py` file outlines what each of the returned values mean and will let the client